 Congressional retirements are an early indicator of the political environment, and for the second consecutive election, more Republicans than Democrats are heading for the exit.

-In all so far, 16 GOP House members and four senators are forgoing reelection next year without declaring their candidacy for another office, while just four Democrats in the House and one in the Senate are retiring outright.
-More than two dozen Republicans retired ahead of the 2018 midterms, foreshadowing the blue wave that swept in a Democratic majority.
+In all, 18 GOP House members and four senators are forgoing reelection next year without declaring their candidacy for another office, while just six Democrats in the House and one in the Senate are retiring outright.
+The trend mirrors 2018, when more than two dozen Republicans retired ahead of the midterms, foreshadowing the blue wave that swept in a Democratic majority.

 The announcements may indicate that GOP members have little confidence that their party will regain power in the House anytime soon.
 It’s a familiar dynamic: In 2006, after Democrats won back the House majority for the first time in a dozen years, Republicans saw a high number of retirements in the following term.
 The departures helped Democrats pick up even more seats in the 2008 election.